HoneyBees.jpg

 About honey bees….

 There is soooo much to know about these little aliens.
-Seriously, it’s bananas how intelligent and adaptive they are.
+Seriously, it’s shocking how intelligent and adaptive they are.
 Following my blog and my YouTube page will give you updates and insight into their world and my journey with them.